rvm/rvm1-ansible/README.md

 Below is a list of default values along with a description of what they do.

 ```
-# Set the version of ruby you want to install.
-# # X.X.X-pXXX format.
-ruby_version: '2.1.2'
+# Install 1 or more versions of ruby, just add them to the list.
+# The last version listed will be set as the default ruby.
+# Change it to `ruby_rubies:` if you want no rubies installed.
+ruby_rubies:
+  - 'ruby-2.1.2'

 # Where should the rvm-installer and other temp files be downloaded to?
 ruby_rvm_temp_download_path: '/usr/local/src'